j0912345/pvz2_obb_tools/README.md

 # pvz2_obb_tools
-tools for modding plants vs zombies 2's obb file
+tools for modding plants vs zombies 2 files.
+# coming_soon
+make a script that can repack the obb make a script that can unpack/repack rsgp (aka pgsr) files